imperfectcircle/yuki_headless_ecommerce/README.md

 ## Credits

-Built w/ 🈯 By Yuki dad
+Built w/ 🈯 By Yuki's dad

 Contribution from the community are what make open source amazing.
 Tank You to everyone who wants to contributes!